Business for Engineers

 At the start of term we’ll be wanting to know if there is anything you really want to know about.
 So please bring any business questions you might have so we can try and weave them into the course material.

 This course is a wonderful team effort, my deepest thanks to all those who have been involved over the years.
-The team of fabulous teachers who join me for 2023 / 2024 is as follows:
+The team of fabulous teachers who will join me for 2024 / 2025 is as follows:

 Why do we teach as a team?
-It’s more fun, you get a variety of opinions (usually no right answer) and no one can ever be an expert on all things business, the topic is just too big.
+It’s more fun, you get a variety of opinions and experiences and no one can ever be an expert on all things business, the topic is just too big.

 We look forward to seeing you all soon!